MouliAggarwal/Health-Disease-Data-Analysis/README.md

 ## 📌 Project Overview

 Heart disease is one of the leading causes of mortality worldwide.
 This project explores a clinical dataset of **270 patients** to uncover patterns and risk factors associated with the presence or absence of heart disease.
-The dashboard was built in **Power BI** and provides a multi-dimensional view across age, gender, cholesterol levels, exercise habits, blood sugar, and diagnostic test results.The dataset was sourced from **[Kaggle](https://www.kaggle.com/)**
+The dashboard was built in **Power BI** and provides a multi-dimensional view across age, gender, cholesterol levels, exercise habits, blood sugar, and diagnostic test results.The dataset was sourced from Kaggle.
 ---

 ## 📂 Dataset Description